Downtown Loop (Rapid Transit)

 Downtown Loop Phase 2 construction

-- Queens Avenue between Wellington Street and Richmond Street, including the Clarence intersection:
+Queens Avenue is now open to one-way traffic between Wellington Street and Richmond Street.

-Above: A map of upcoming and current traffic restrictions downtown and best detour routes.
-(Last update: March 29, 2023)
+Above: A map of the current traffic restrictions downtown and best detour routes.
+(Last update: July 7, 2023)

 Tips for getting around construction